joelhawksley/identity/components/slides.md

 <% end %>
 ```

-^ So instead of passing the component arguments after the component name,
+^ So instead of passing the component arguments

+^ after the component name

 ---